lambda-dom/weidu_library/lib/docs/tables.md

 If `dir` is not provided, the table file is looked up in the component's resources 2da dir.

 note(s):
-* if the 2da file has 2 named columns or less and its header is something like the usual 2da header "2DA V1.0", the array returned will have extra entries.
+* if the 2da file has 2 columns and its header is something like the usual 2da header "2DA V1.0", the array returned will have extra entries.
 This is a bug in the WeiDU parser.
 To avoid such a problem, make sure the file has no header and no named columns, just the data rows.

 ## B. Search functions.